cyberbotics/webots-doc/reference/supervisor.md

 the data type of a field found previously from the `wb_supervisor_node_get_field()` function.
-Field type names are defined in the VRML'97 specifications and include for example: `"SFFloat"`, `"MFNode"`, `"SFString"`, etc. If the argument is NULL, the function returns NULL.
+Field type names are defined in the VRML'97 specifications and include for example: `"SFFloat"`, `"MFNode"`, `"SFString"`, etc. If the argument is NULL, the function returns the empty string.

 The `wb_supervisor_field_get_count()` returns the number of items of a multiple field (MF) passed as an argument to this function.
 If a single field (SF) or